difference between isopropyl and ethyl alcohol

 Ethyl alcohol or ethanol is a type of alcohol typically found in alcoholic beverages.
 It is a colorless, flammable liquid that is commonly used in disinfectants and sanitizers.
 It is often produced by fermentation of sugar, starch, or other carbohydrates.

-See also difference between search engine and browser
+See also difference between power and authority

 Chemical Properties: